Magda-Szymanska/sql_and_excel/excel/calculations.md

-*PS:The order of queries may differ from the SQL version on a few occasions.
+*Disclaimer: The order of queries may differ from the SQL version.
 It's due to the usage of pivot tables which had already included the desired information.*

 ___